armory/docs/content/en/docs/plugin-guide/plugin-policy-engine.md

       - path: "/api/**"
 ```

-*Note the `path` key in the above configuration.
+*Note the `path` key in the preceding configuration.
 This is required.*

 ### Enable identity-based policies for webhook endpoints